Everyone has different needs, and different reasons for going down the EV path.

 Dealer servicing and parts location

-If you live in a regional town, local dealer and service support is a consideration.
+If you live in a regional town, local dealer and service support may be an important consideration.

 For example, our nearest Tesla and BYD service centres are in Sydney, a 2 hour drive away.
-The local MG dealer and EV service centre is just 15 minutes away, right next to Bunnings, OfficeWorks, Anaconda, etc, to fill in time while waiting!
+The local MG dealer and EV service centre is just 15 minutes away, right next to Bunnings, OfficeWorks, Anaconda, etc, where we can fill in time while waiting!

 Maybe not a huge deal, considering the long EV service intervals, but certainly worth some thought.